jg-digital-media/photos_api/README.md

 + Created Models for Photos and Owners
 + Have defined database relationships using Eloquent Syntax
 + Have created database seeder files based on the Models
++ Have created factory files with Artisan.
+They've changed in Laravel 8.
+How to use Faker library?

 ## Migrations